 A flexible schedule, small group discussions, explorations of faith, and activities geared towards older campers make this session a perfect balance of fun and growth.
 Mornings are devoted to traditional camp activities; afternoons are for large group activities including some Blue and White events; evenings are spent in small groups where we have a chance to connect with others and share ideas, opinions and inspiration.
 Senior Camp is an empowering and invigorating session.

 Ready, Set, Camp offers a taste of camp in a shorter format.
 Campers will stay for 3 nights enjoying all the traditional fun of our overnight camp sessions.
 Swimming, boating, sports, Arts & Crafts and more.
 Perfect for first timers or families who prefer a shorter stay!

 Counselor in Training Program

-Counselors in Training (CIT) are young adults who have completed 10th grade who volunteer during resident camp sessions.
+Counselors in Training (CIT) are young adults who have who volunteer during resident camp sessions.
 CITs work with our staff for two sessions each summer.
 CITs have opportunities to explore different aspects of the camp operation.
-CITs will work in the kitchen, work together with counselors to lead a cabin group and facilitate programs for our campers.
+CITs will work in the kitchen, work together with counselors to lead a cabin group, and facilitate programs for our campers.
 Two veteran staff members serve as CIT coordinators, who meet regularly with CIT participants, provide feedback and help with camper to staff transitions.
 This approach gives our CITs lots of time and opportunities to learn many aspects of our camp culture, participate in our staff community, learn, serve and have fun!